Table of Contents

 To ensure a good working relationship between negotiators and tactical team members, the BOP encourages the use of a SORT liaison officer for the Hostage Negotiation Team.
 The liaison officer attends the monthly hostage negotiation training and ensures that a dialogue is maintained between the two teams.

 The BOP has several logistics centers for storing emergency equipment such as mobile kitchens, water trailers, tents, cots, blankets and portable lighting.
 These supplies–most of which are military surplus–can be used to support institution operations or an influx of staff to the site of an emergency situation.

 During monthly training, SORTs test logistics center equipment to ensure that it is operable.
 The Office of Emergency Preparedness also has developed an interagency agreement with the Department of Defense to move Bureau personnel and equipment to troubled areas in the event of an institutional emergency.

-All institutions are required to conduct at least two mock emergency exercises each year to integrate the various aspects of their emergency response program–SORT, Disturbance Control and the Hostage Negotiation Team–and to ensure coordination with relevant military, federal, state, or local law enforcement and emergency response staff.
+All institutions are required to conduct at least two mock emergency exercises each year to integrate the various aspects of their emergency response program – Special Operations and Response Teams, Disturbance Control and the Hostage Negotiation Team–and to ensure coordination with relevant military, federal, state, or local law enforcement and emergency response staff.